Kosovo: Rise of nationalism

-A new administration system in 26 April 1922 split Kosovo among three districts (oblast) of the Kingdom: Kosovo, Raška and Zeta.
+A new administration system on 26 April 1922 split Kosovo among three districts (oblast) of the Kingdom: Kosovo, Raška and Zeta.
 In 1929, the country was transformed into the Kingdom of Yugoslavia and the territories of Kosovo were reorganised among the Banate of Zeta, the Banate of Morava and the Banate of Vardar.
 In order to change the ethnic composition of Kosovo, between 1912 and 1941 a large-scale Serbian colonisation of Kosovo was undertaken by the Belgrade government.
 Kosovar Albanians' right to receive education in their own language was denied alongside other non-Slavic or unrecognised Slavic nations of Yugoslavia, as the kingdom only recognised the Slavic Croat, Serb, and Slovene nations as constituent nations of Yugoslavia.
 Other Slavs had to identify as one of the three official Slavic nations and non-Slav nations deemed as minorities.

 Albanians and other Muslims were forced to emigrate, mainly with the land reform which struck Albanian landowners in 1919, but also with direct violent measures.
 In 1935 and 1938, two agreements between the Kingdom of Yugoslavia and Turkey were signed on the expatriation of 240,000 Albanians to Turkey, but the expatriation did not occur due to the outbreak of World War II.

 After the Axis invasion of Yugoslavia in 1941, most of Kosovo was assigned to Italian-controlled Albania, and the rest was controlled by Germany and Bulgaria.
 A three-dimensional conflict ensued, involving inter-ethnic, ideological, and international affiliations.
 Albanian collaborators persecuted Serb and Montenegrin settlers.
-Estimates differ, but most authors estimate that between 3,000 and 10,000 Serbs and Montenegrins died in Kosovo during the Second World War.
-Another 30,000 to 40,000, or as high as 100,000, Serbs and Montenegrins, mainly settlers, were deported to Serbia in order to Albanianise Kosovo.
+Estimates differ, but most authors estimate that between 3,000 and 10,000 Serbs and Montenegrins were killed in Kosovo during the Second World War.
+Another 30,000 to 40,000, or as high as 100,000, Serbs and Montenegrins, mainly colonists, were deported to Serbia.
 A decree from Yugoslav leader Josip Broz Tito, followed by a new law in August 1945 disallowed the return of colonists who had taken land from Albanian peasants.
 During the war years, some Serbs and Montenegrins were sent to concentration camps in Pristina and Mitrovica.
 Nonetheless, these conflicts were relatively low-level compared with other areas of Yugoslavia during the war years.
 Two Serb historians also estimate that 12,000 Albanians died.
 An official investigation conducted by the Yugoslav government in 1964 recorded nearly 8,000 war-related fatalities in Kosovo between 1941 and 1945, 5,489 of them Serb or Montenegrin and 2,177 Albanian.
 Some sources note that up to 72,000 individuals were encouraged to settle or resettle into Kosovo from Albania by the short-lived Italian administration.
-As the regime collapsed, this was never materialised with historians and contemporary references emphasising that a large-scale migration of Albanians from Albania to Kosovo is not recorded in Axis documents.
+As the regime collapsed, this never materialised, as a large-scale migration of Albanians from Albania to Kosovo is not recorded in Axis documents.